Swastik-Chakravorty/100-days-of-code/log.md

 **Thoughts**: Well, today I could do journaling, drank more than 3 Ltrs water, walked 5 Kms.
 But couldn't do 3 minitues of meditation, weist-shoulder exercise, 5 minitues pranayam, couldn't read book.
 Decided to commit the other 100DaysOfX Challenges from Monday.
 Today I realized, if for any emergency, I've to pause 100 days of challenge, I don't think it'll hamper my progress any way.

 **Link(s) to work**: [Problems in C++ from Saylor](https://github.com/Swastik-Chakravorty/Learning_CPP)

+### Day 16: Sunday, May 14, 2023

+**Today's Progress**: Solved 1 2D Array & 3 Array matrices problems in C++

+**Thoughts**: Well, today I could do only journaling.
+But couldn't do 3 minitues of meditation, weist-shoulder exercise, 5 minitues pranayam, couldn't read book, drink more than 3 Ltrs water, walked 5 Kms.
+Enjoyed Sunday & Mothers Day with parents, sister and wife.
+My love for coding is increasing day by day, despite of all challenges I'm facing everyday.

+**Link(s) to work**: [Array Problems in C++](https://github.com/Swastik-Chakravorty/Learning_CPP/tree/master/Arrays)